multi-learn/lis2/docs/source/training_pipeline.rst

 Pipeline
 ========

-.. currentmodule:: pipeline

 This module provides the `KfoldsTrainingPipeline` class, which is responsible for managing the k-fold pipeline.

 KfoldsTrainingPipeline Class
 ----------------------------

 The ``KfoldsTrainingPipeline`` class is responsible for managing the interractions between :ref:`controller`, :ref:`datasets`, :ref:`trainer` in the context of a `k-fold` training.

-.. autoclass:: KfoldsTrainingPipeline
+.. autoclass:: src.pipeline.KfoldsTrainingPipeline
    :members:
    :undoc-members:
    :show-inheritance: